ices-eg/wg_WGEEL/Misc/data_call_2020/readme.md

 ### annex 2

+> This file sent 2020-08-31 should replace file sent 2020-08-21.
+No data with high enough quality available.

 ### annex 3

+> For series SosS, the fisherman retired and no replacement has been found.
+Hence no fishing and no data.

+* 2 values inserted

 ### annex 4

+* 340 values inserted

 ### annex 5

+> NP, recreational fishing is illegal in Sweden.

 ### annex 6

+* 737 new values

 ### annex 7

+* 2 lines

 ### annex 8

+* 1 line

 ---------------------------